 Compact Bluetooth Speaker: JBL Go 3

-As much as I adore my AirPods, I always pack a speaker to play tunes when I’m in my Airbnb, hotel room, or at the park.
+As much as I adore my AirPods, I always pack a speaker to play tunes in my Airbnb, hotel room, or at the park.
 My compact little JBL Go 3 is waterproof, has a solid battery life, and can get surprisingly loud.
-This is the biggest “luxury” item that I travel with.
+This is the most “luxury” item that I travel with.

-No, this isn’t the most exciting item on my packing list, but it is one of the most necessary.
-It helps keep my precious iPhone and AirPods charged and I’ll never take it for granted.
-To charge my camera, light, and speaker, I use this tiny 6-inch USB-C cable.
+No, these aren’t the most exciting items on my packing list, but they are some of the most necessary.
+They help keep my precious MacBook Pro, iPhone, and AirPods charged, and I’ll never take them for granted.
+To juice up my camera, light, and speaker, I use this tiny 6-inch USB-C cable.

-As far as I know, this is about the lightest international charger/adapter on the market.
-It’s far smaller than anything I’ve used in the past and has come in super handy during my domestic and international travels.
-It has one micro-USB port, one USB-C port, and two type-A ports.
+As far as I know, this is about the lightest adapter on the market that’ll charge my MacBook Pro.
+It’s far smaller than anything I’ve used in the past and has come in handy during domestic and international travels.
+It has one micro-USB port and two USB-C ports.